Chris21t/Enjin-NFT-Tools/Enjin-Super-Sender/README.md

 ## How to Use:

-1. Clone the repository or download the `super_sender.js` file.
+1. Clone the repository or download it.
 2. Install required npm packages:
     ```
     npm install @polkadot/api inquirer winston chalk